mvadari/XRPL-Standards/xls-transaction-auth.md

 ## Appendix A: Comparing with [XLS-49d](https://github.com/XRPLF/XRPL-Standards/discussions/144), Multiple Signer Lists

+In XLS-49d:
+* There is multisign support by default.
+* The signer list is controlled by the main account.
+* There may be at most one list per permission, with a maximum of 32 signers.
+* There is a total of one reserve per signer list.

+In this proposal:
+* There is no direct multisign support (though permissions can be delegated to an account with a multisign setup).
+* The keys that have been delegated to are self-governed (i.e. the main account doesn't control the signer list on an account that has been delegated to).
+* A permission may be delegated to as many accounts/signer lists as one is willing to pay reserve for.
+* There is one reserve per delegated account.

-No multisig support, just a singular account has this permission (though that single account could have its own signer list).
-Both are useful for slightly different usecases; XLS-49d is useful when you want multiple signatures to guard certain features, while this proposal is useful when you want certain parties to have access to certain features.
+Both are useful for slightly different usecases; XLS-49d is more useful when you want multiple signatures to guard certain features, while this proposal is useful when you want certain parties to have access to certain features.
+This proposal does support XLS-49d-like usage, but it would cost more XRP, as a second account would need to be created.

-The main difference is that with XLS-49d, the account controls the  signer list.
-With this proposal, the signer list is essentially self-governing, and it would take more reserves to set up such a signer list.

 <!--
 ## Appendix B: FAQ